-Idaho's grandparent visitation law provided that judges could grant visitation rights to both grandparents and great grandparents, as long as they could show that it would be in the children's best interests.
+In 2022, the Idaho Supreme Court rule that the state's grandparent visitation law was unconstitutional.
+That law allowed judges to grant visitation rights to both grandparents and great grandparents, as long as they could show that it would be in the children's best interests.
 (Idaho Code § 32-719.)
-Grandparents were allowed to seek these visitation orders even when the parents weren't getting divorced or both parents were no longer alive.
-All the grandparents needed to do was file a petition in court (in the county where the child was living) and provide convincing evidence that the visitation would be good for the child.
+Grandparents could seek these visitation orders even when the parents weren't getting divorced or both parents were no longer alive.
+All the grandparents needed to do was file a petition in court and provide convincing evidence that the visitation would be good for the child.
 While that might have been difficult to prove when the child's parents were fit and had cut off all contact, it wasn't impossible.

 The Nelson court pointed to three principles that apply to grandparent visitation, as set out by the U.S. Supreme Court in Troxel v.
 Granville, 530 U.S. 57 (2000):